eliascyberlab/Cybersecurity-Lab-Reports/System-hardening/windows/README.md

 # 1 Objective:
 Identify active network listeners, verify system process integrity, and reduce the attack surface by disabling unnecessary services.

-1. Methodology: Network Service Discovery
+# 2. Methodology & Discovery

-To begin the audit, I utilized a customized PowerShell command to map active network connections directly to their owning processes.
+I utilized a customized PowerShell command to map active network connections directly to their owning processes.
 This provides a level of visibility beyond standard tools by identifying exactly which application is "listening" on which port.

 Command Used:

 powershell
 Get-NetTCPConnection | Select-Object LocalAddress, LocalPort, RemoteAddress, RemotePort, State, @{Name="ProcessName";Expression={(Get-Process -Id $_.OwningProcess).ProcessName}} | Format-Table -AutoSize

-# 2. Methodology & Discovery

 Upon executing this command, I identified several high-risk active listeners and background services that were not required for my current operations:
 Print Spooler (spoolsv): Active on Port 10565.